mvaganov/CmdLineAsteroids/notes.md

 ### voice
 This `ResizeBuffer` method is more robust than we need it to be, because it will copy old data into the new buffer to maintain consistency.
-This feature will probably not be needed, so it could be argued the extra code is a waste of time and mental energy, according to the YAGNI or You Aint Gunna Need It principle.
+This feature will probably not be needed, so it could be argued the extra code is a waste of time and mental energy, according to the YAGNI or "You Ain't Gunna Need It" principle.

 ### scene
 gray-out the YAGNI text, and write white text with red outline over it